selina603/mktcontent/solutions/global-customer/planning/guidance/performance.md

 In summary, in order to have your service or website available to users worldwide, thegeneral rule of thumb is to:

-- host the workload targeting Chinese users on China Azure.
+- host the workload targeting Chinese users on Azure China.
 - deploy workload to the closest Azure region for users located outside of China.
 </br>
 </br>